jcald1/google-map-places-to-csv/README.md

  1. Navigate to the extracted zip folder and copy the path of the `index.html` file (e.g., `/home/user/Downloads/google-map-places-to-csv/index.html`).
 Paste this path into your browser's URL text box.
  1. Search by either entering in a phone number, an address, or by selecting a CSV file.
 The phone numbers don't have to be in any particular format as this tool uses a software library to convert it to a standard format.
 For addresses, enter in the full address if you have it.
 If not, then a partial address may be OK (just like when you enter a partial address in Google Maps)
      1. For CSV Files, note the following
+         1. Look at the `sample-config.js` file for an example.
          1. The first row has to start with "address,phone"
          1. You only need the address or the phone number of a place you're looking for.
 The results will return both the address and phone number if matches are found (plus all of the other information).
          1. You can treat the address and phone numbers as two different sets of data.
 If a row has both an address and a phone number, they do not need to belong to each other.
 Just list out all of your addresses in the first column and all of your phone numbers in the second column.